kstenerud/concise-encoding/cbe-specification.md

 ### Binary Floating Point

 Binary floating point values are stored in 32 or 64-bit ieee754 binary floating point format in little endian byte order.
-Binary types should only be used to support legacy systems that can't handle decimal rounded values, or that rely on specific binary payload contents.
+Binary types should only be used to support legacy systems that are unable to handle decimal rounded values, or that rely on specific binary payload contents.
 Decimal floating point values tend to be smaller, and also avoid the false precision of binary floating point values.
 [More info](https://github.com/kstenerud/compact-float/blob/master/compact-float-specification.md#how-much-precision-do-you-need)

 Examples: